Blog

 - Importing slide snapshots into the LIS system

-As noted earlier, the LigoLab platform unifies all aspects of digital pathology within the broader health IT ecosystem through its powerful interface engine, enabling seamless interoperability.
-It supports data exchange across multiple formats - including FHIR, HL7, XML, X12, CSV, PDF, Flat File, ASTM, and RESTful APIs.
+The LigoLab platform unifies all aspects of digital pathology within the broader health IT ecosystem through its powerful interface engine, which supports data exchange across multiple formats, including FHIR, HL7, XML, X12, CSV, PDF, Flat File, ASTM, and RESTful APIs.

-Behind this robust engine is an expert interface team with deep knowledge of pathology lab software, offering integration services tailored to customer needs.
+Behind this robust engine is an expert interface team with deep knowledge of pathology lab reporting software, offering integration services tailored to each customer's needs.

 "If an electronic device has interface capabilities, our team can connect to it," said Oganesian.
 "Our interface engine supports any level of interface customization, and our core mission is to be a complete, all-in-one enterprise pathology lab software solution for laboratories and their partners."